000Daniel/Dark-Notepad/Input Values.md

 <br />
 When using Dark Notepad you can change the header and footer of a document. <br />
 Commands in the header and footer can be used to give your document a title and more! <br />
-These settings can't be saved, so all header and footer settings must be entered menually each time <br />
+These settings can't be saved, so all header and footer settings must be entered manually each time <br />
 you want to print a document. <br />
 <br />